Medical-Triage/Digital_Triage/README.md

 GO

 /* Drop existing tables if you are rebuilding */
+IF OBJECT_ID('dbo.FamilyMedicRequests','U') IS NOT NULL DROP TABLE dbo.FamilyMedicRequests;
 IF OBJECT_ID('dbo.MedicalFiles','U') IS NOT NULL DROP TABLE dbo.MedicalFiles;
 IF OBJECT_ID('dbo.DoctorHospitalMemberships','U') IS NOT NULL DROP TABLE dbo.DoctorHospitalMemberships;
 IF OBJECT_ID('dbo.MedicalDatas','U') IS NOT NULL DROP TABLE dbo.MedicalDatas;